Felix-Jose-Kavarayil/allen_lab_utilities_wiki/NewComputer.md

 ## NVIDIA graphics card drivers

-To install the latest version of NVIDIA drivers and CUDA, I simply tried to install the latest cuda.
-It takes care of the nvidia drivers.
+To install the latest version of NVIDIA drivers and CUDA, I simply install the Cuda.
+It is important to use a Cuda version that works with a tensorflow version that works with deeplabcut.
+As of January 2020, I used cuda 10.

-Make sure the version of CUDA you install is supported by tensorflow.

 [Cuda download](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&target_distro=Ubuntu&target_version=1804&target_type=deblocal)